IVIanuu/injekt/README.md

 ```

 # Distinguish between types
-Sometimes you have multiple injectables of the same type
+Sometimes you have multiple dependencies of the same type
 Injekt will need help to keep them apart here are two strategies:

 Value classes: